leger-labs/leger/vercel-screenshots/personal-investigation.md

-# TO ORCHESTRATOR: This doc is invaluable: it contains my personal observations on the vercel bui
+# TO ORCHESTRATOR: This doc is invaluable: it contains my personal observations on the vercel ui

 Additional context: this is the Build and Deployment section of the settings. of particilar relevance for me is the framework settions which has users select a preset from a dropdown and then manually override sane defaults